-At West Coast Trial Lawyers, we have Glendale spinal cord attorneys with over 60 years of collective legal experience with personal injury.
-We have won more than $1 billion in settlements for our clients.
-With the amount of success our team of attorneys has achieved, we are confident that you will be satisfied with the end result of your spinal cord injury claim.
+At West Coast Trial Lawyers, we have Glendale spinal cord injury attorneys with over 60 years of collective legal experience in handling personal injury cases.
+Our team has won more than 5,000 cases and acquired over $1 billion in settlements for our clients.
+Due to our achievements, we have been ranked as one of the top personal injury law firms in Glendale.

 - Falling.
 About 31 percent of spinal cord injuries are caused by a fall.
-This scenario applies more to those who are 65 years of age or older.
-As people age, they start developing more health problems that make them more vulnerable to a slip and fall.
-This includes poor posture, slow reactions, blurry vision, or side effects from medication that make it difficult for them to move.
+A slip and fall accident mostly applies to those who are 65 and older.
+As people age, they start developing health problems that make them more vulnerable to a slip and fall.
+This includes poor posture, weaker bones, slow reactions, blurry vision, and side effects from medication that make it difficult for them to move.

 - Motorcycle Accidents.
 38 percent of spinal cord injuries are caused by a motorcycle accident.
-Due to the lack of protection a motorcycle provides, a rider may suffer from intense injuries to their body, such as paralysis.
+Due to the lack of protection a motorcycle provides, a rider may suffer from intense injuries, including brain damage, spinal cord injury, and paralysis.

 - Sports Activities.
 About 10 percent of spinal cord injuries are caused by sports-related activities.
-Most of these victims are children and teenagers.
-Without proper protection gear, chances of an injury are more likely.
-If there is severe contact with the ground, paralysis may occur.
-Sports that increase the chances of spinal cord injury include football, skiing, diving, and hockey.
+Without proper protection gear, chances of an injury are very likely.
+Sports that increase the chances of a spinal cord injury include football, skiing, diving, and hockey.

 - Physical Violence.
-Nearly 13 percent of spinal cord injuries are related to physical violence.
-Gunshots or knife stabbings are common reasons why victims may suffer spinal cord injury.
-Depending on the severity of an injury, effects could be either temporary or permanent.
-Physical therapy will be administered to help the victim regain the ability to control their arms or legs.
+Nearly 13 percent of spinal cord injuries are related to physical violence, including gunshots and knife wounds.
+Effects could last temporarily or permanently, depending on how severe the injury is.
+Physical therapy is usually recommended to help the patient regain the ability to control their arms and/or legs.